webcore-go/webcore/docs/api-documentation.md

 # API Documentation

-This document describes the RESTful API endpoints provided by the Konsolidator framework and its modules.
+This document describes the RESTful API endpoints provided by the WebCoreGo framework and its modules.

 ## Table of Contents